ESP32 Pinout – How to use GPIO pins?

 ESP32 Pin Configuration Details

-As mentioned earlier, the chip used with this board has 48 GPIO pins, but all pins are not accessible through development boards.
-ESP32 devkit has 36 pins and 18 on each side of the board as shown in the picture above.
+As mentioned earlier, the chip used with this board has 48 GPIO pins, but all pins are not accessible through the pinout of development boards.
+This ESP32 devkit has 36 GPIO pins and 18 on each side of the board as shown in the picture above.
 It has 34 GPIO pins and each pin has multiple functionalities which can be configured using specific registers.
-There are many types of GPIOs available like digital input, digital output, analog input, and analog output, capacitive touch, UART communication and many other features mentioned above.
+There are many types of GPIOs available like digital input, digital output, analog input, analog output, capacitive touch, UART communication, and many other features mentioned above.

 Digital input GPIO pins

-It has six GPIO pins which can be used as digital input pins only.
+ESP32 has four GPIO pins which can be used as digital input pins only.
 They cannot be configured as digital output pins.
-Hence, They do not have internally connected push-pull resistors.
-They can only be used as digital input pins.
+Also, unlike other GPIO pins, these pins do not have internally connected push-pull resistors.
+Therefore, when using any one of these pins as a digital input pin, we need to connect an external pull-up or pull-down resistor.

 Check this tutorial: How to use push button with ESP32